hsheraz/preference-stability-demo/README.md

 ## Stability Definition
 An participants preferences are considered **stable** if, when presented with the *same decision scenario at different times*, they make the same choice.
-Stability is measured as the fraction of repeated scenarios in which the agent’s decision remains consistent.
+Stability is measured as the fraction of repeated scenarios in which the participant’s decision remains consistent.

 ## Synthetic Experiment
 - Synthetic participants make binary decisions (Option A vs Option B).